 Beaded Wedding DressesAs previously mentioned, beading is one of the most common ways to define a vintage gown.
 However, this is not the only way to describe a gown Hand beaded gowns have been around for ages, but there is something very vintage about a beaded gown.
 It feels very formal and elegant.
 Modern day beading can even be described as vintage but it is also moving towards a lighter beaded look which has a very whimsical and romantic look.
 “Modern” beading can also be described as vintage because just like a heavier beaded gown, Marilyn Monroe and her predecessors wore lightly beaded gown that were very provocative in shape, neckline and drape.

 High Low Wedding Dresses

 High-low skirts have been a popular trend in the most recent 21st century and have been reportedly popular been popular as early at the 19th century, reappearing in a big way during the late 1920s and early 1930s.
-This type of hemline is a fabulous way to pay homage to these exciting era’s in fashion history.
+This type of hemline, see photos above, is a fabulous way to pay homage to these exciting era’s in fashion history.
 It is also a glamorous way to show off a great pair of wedding shoes!
-High-low dresses come in all types of fabrics, styles, silhouettes and colors with a variety in necklines that include but are not limited to a strapless, halter, V-neck and portrait.
-Another term that has been associated with high low vintage wedding dresses is the fishtail hem or waterfall skirt.
+High-low gown come in all types of fabrics, styles, silhouettes and colors with a variety in necklines that include but are not limited to a strapless, halter, V-neck and portrait.
+Another term that has been associated with high low vintage gown is the fishtail hem or waterfall skirt.
 These types of skirt styles are similar versions to a high-low skirt.